 Out-of-state DUI lawyer

 Federal and state governments have taken a strong stance against driving under the influence.
-All states take DUI charges seriously and will seek to prosecute offenders to the fullest extent of the law.
+All states take DUI charges seriously and seek to prosecute offenders to the fullest extent of the law.
 This is because the majority of automobile fatalities involve drunk drivers.

 DUI is considered driving with a BAC (blood alcohol content) of over 0.08 percent for adults over the age of 21.
 Drivers under age 21 are subject to a BAC of 0.02 percent but are considered driving under the influence if any alcohol has been consumed.

 An out-of-state DUI can be a complicated situation because you will need to address the problem in Pennsylvania.
-You can also be subject to DMV hearings both in Pennsylvania and your home state.
+You can also be subject to DMV hearings in Pennsylvania and your home state.

 Some of the penalties for a DUI conviction include: